Cray-HPE/docs-csm/operations/power_management/Power_Off_Management_Cabinets.md

 # Power Off Management Cabinets

-Power off PDUs and any remaining components in management cabinets which are powered on, such as Slingshot switches, management switches, and a KVM device.
+Power off PDUs and any remaining components in management cabinets which are powered on, such as HPE Slingshot switches, management switches, and a KVM device.

 ## Power Off Management Cabinet PDU circuit breakers